View Document Text

 Asset-Based Fees

-Rothschild Wealth requires the prepayment of fees for all of its investment advisory and
+Rothschild Wealth requires the prepayment of fees for its advance billed investment

-planning services, subject to the terms of the investment advisory agreement.
-Upon termination
+advisory and planning services, subject to the terms of the investment advisory

-of any account, any unearned, prepaid fees will be promptly refunded.
+agreement.
+Upon termination of any account, any unearned, prepaid fees will be

-monthly, quarterly, semiannually, or annually (but typically quarterly or monthly) in advance or
+paid monthly, quarterly, semiannually, or annually (but typically quarterly or monthly)

-termination, any earned, unpaid fees will be due and payable, and any unearned, prepaid fees
+notice.
+Upon termination, any earned, unpaid fees will be due and payable, and any

 Financial Planning Fees

-Rothschild Wealth does require prepayment of financial planning fees.
-Financial planning fees
+Rothschild Wealth does require prepayment of financial planning fees billed in

-the financial planning agreement is signed by the client, subject to the client providing the
+planning agreement is signed by the client, subject to the client providing the required

-financial planning contract.
-Unless otherwise arranged, all financial planning engagement fees
+signing a financial planning contract.
+Unless otherwise arranged, all financial

-of written notice within 5 days of the effective date of the contract.
-Upon termination of any
+upon receipt of written notice within 5 days of the effective date of the contract.
+Upon

 E. External Compensation for the Sale of Securities to Clients

-Rothschild Wealth’s advisory professionals are compensated primarily through a salary and
+Rothschild Wealth’ advisory professionals are compensated primarily through a

-bonus structure/ through a percentage of advisory fees charged to clients.
-Rothschild Wealth’s
+salary and bonus structure/ through a percentage of advisory fees charged to clients.

-commission-based compensation for the sale of securities and insurance products.
-Investment
+compensation for the sale of securities and insurance products.
+Investment adviser

-from an advisory client’s RI brokerage account unless commissions earned on such securities
+transferred from an advisory client’s RI brokerage account unless commissions earned

 F. Important Disclosure – Custodian Investment Programs